 We firmly believe that timber cladding is the way to go though, and here’s why:

-Being renewable, recyclable and biodegradable, timber offers numerous long-term sustainability benefits over the alternatives.
-Despite being a natural material, timber offers quite good weather resistance.
+Being renewable, recyclable and biodegradable, timber clad buildings offer numerous long-term sustainability benefits over the alternatives.
+Despite being a natural material, timber offers quite good quality, weather resistance and thermal insulation.

 Wood production also boasts lower carbon emissions than options like brick and steel, and this natural material can also help enhance the wellbeing of inhabitants when it is used in abuilding by reducing stress and enhancing concentration.